Confluence dark mode: what you need to know

 Why is Confluence's Dark Theme important?

-• Dark mode is very popular (one large-scale survey found over 80% of Android users choose dark mode).
-With many of us using dark mode on other platforms, adding Dark Theme to Confluence creates a consistent user experience.
+- Dark mode is very popular (one large-scale survey found more than 80% of Android users choose dark mode).
+With many of us using dark mode on other platforms, Confluence’s Dark Theme creates a consistent user experience.

-• It's no secret that users find dark mode aesthetically pleasing!
-Confluence's Dark Theme can make your content more visual - if you follow best practices.
+- Many users simply find dark mode more aesthetically pleasing!
+Confluence's Dark Theme can make your content more visually engaging - if you follow best practices.
 Scroll down to learn how.

 How to enable dark mode in Confluence Cloud